Couple Room Ideas You'll Love

 Love the look of classic decor versus your partner's more transitional approach?
 Bend the rules and include both for a diverse and personalized aesthetic.
 Implementing multiple styles in your room can lead to surprising results, so explore the boundaries of a particular theme and find what works for both of you.

 Bedroom Decorating Ideas for a Husband and Wife

 The right couples house decor appeals to each person's sensibilities.
 Select items with one another in mind to ensure each of your personalities shines through.
 Bringing your couple room design ideas to life may take some time, but a little teamwork makes the process much simpler.

 Meeting in the Middle

-Another route to compromise is choosing pieces with elements you both enjoy.
-For example, a weathered, wooden trunk at the foot of the bed combines one partner's fondness for texture and the other's affinity for antiques.
+An important route to compromise is choosing pieces with decorative elements you both enjoy.
+For example, a weathered, wood-finished chest of drawers combines one partner's fondness for texture and the other's affinity for antiques.

 The Best of Both Worlds